leandromoreira/cdn-up-and-running/README.md

 end
 ```

-Again, we run the tests, and the result now is: 45k requests with 551 errors.
+Run the tests, and the result now is: 45k requests with 551 errors.

 ```bash
 Running 10m test @ http://localhost:8081